-Digital Imaging A.A.
+Digital Imaging A.S.
 Degree Major or Certificate of Achievement is also listed under Graphic Communications - Imaging and Publishing.

-Fine Art Photography
+Fine Art Traditional Photography

 This certificate is designed to provide an avenue for those students interested in pursuing a career as a fine art photographer.
-The course work will address a range of technical issues, personal expression, aesthetics, criticism, portfolio development, business practices, and history.
+The course work will address a range of technical issues, personal expression, aesthetics, criticism, portfolio development, and history.
 See course description for specific topics and prerequisites.

 Program Requirements Units

-PHOT 125 History and Criticism of Photography 3
+PHOT 100 Elementary Film and Darkroom Photography 3

-PHOT 201 Elementary Color Negative Printing 3
+or

+PHOT 124 Introduction to Film and Darkroom

+for Digital Photographers 3

-PHOT 209 Photographic Portfolio 3
+PHOT 105 Intermediate Black and White Photography 3

 PHOT 210 Advanced Black and White Photography 3

+Eletives (Select : 2 courses)

+PHOT 170 The Photography and Photographers of California 3

+PHOT 212 Landscape Photography 3

 PHOT 215 Creative Photography 3

-or

 PHOT 216 Alternative Photographic Processes 3

+ART 104 Design and Composition 3

-TOTAL UNI TS 15
+TOTAL UNITS 15